rohit-uf/tech-docs/graphql.md

 - Need to define a schema, for the `graphql server` to accept and respond to requests with responses
 - `SDL` : Schema Definition Language
+- Describes the capabilities of a GraphQL Server and is used to deremine if a query is valid.

 ## Type System